 5 Apartment Marketing Mistakes

 Not bothering with SEO.
 We all bow down to our overlord, Google.
-If your ad doesn’t appear in the first page when you search, does it even appear at all?
+If your ad doesn’t appear on the first page when you search, does it even appear at all?
 Maybe.
-But does it matter then?
+But does it matter, then?
 No. The sites on the first page of a Google search get 91.5 percent of the traffic for that search.
 So chances are that if you’re not on the first page, no one is going to see you.
-Optimize your copy, and make sure you have good, relevant key words.
+Optimize your copy, and make sure you have good, relevant keywords.

 Using the wrong social media platform for your community.
 I’m assuming social media is part of your marketing strategy, because it is 2019 and it pretty much has to be.
 And you should definitely be using Facebook.
 OK, OK, we all know that a lot of people don’t trust Facebook anymore.
 But Facebook is still one of the most-used social media platforms (to the tune of about 2.5 billion worldwide users).
 So it’s probably a safe place to market your apartments.
 But it’s important to really target who’s looking for your particular community with a particular platform.
 For example, if you have senior housing, you might not want to use Instagram, because most of Instagram’s users are 30 or younger.
 You might be thinking, then, that if you have student housing you should use it.
 But remember, it’s probably the parents who are doing a lot of the looking (or definitely a lot of the bankrolling).
 So maybe back to Facebook.
 Think through who you’re trying to target, and find ways to reach them.
 Don’t waste your time on marketing to all platforms if you’ll get little to no return on them.